Nose Bleeds at Night: Causes and Prevention

 What Are Nosebleeds?

 Our noses are covered in tiny blood vessels, veins, and arteries.
-These capillaries are close to the surface of our skin, which is why even the slightest bump or hit to your nose can easily rupture them, causing bleeding.
+These delicate blood vessels, or capillaries, are close to the surface of our skin, which is why even the slightest bump or hit to your nose can easily rupture them, causing bleeding.

-Most nosebleeds occur in the front of the nose, near where the septum (the cartilage and bone that separates the two sides of your nose) and the nasal cavity meet.
+Most nosebleeds, such as nose bleeds at night in adults, occur in the front of the nose, near where the septum (the cartilage and bone that separates the two sides of your nose) and the nasal passages meet.

 Nosebleeds can also happen in the back of your nose, near your throat.
 This type of nosebleed is called a posterior bleed and can be more severe because it's harder to stop the bleeding.